 Browse more Topics under the Plant Kingdom

 - Plant Life Cycles and Alternation of Generations

 Pteridophytes show a true alternation of generations.
 Here, the dominant sporophyte produces spores through meiosis.
 The gametophyte generation forms gametes by mitosis.
 The spores are produced by the sporangia in the spore mother cells.
 These spores germinate and give rise to gametophytes.

-The male sex organs are called the antheridia and the female sex organs are called the archegonia.
-The male gametes are called the antherozoids, which are released by the antheridia.
+Antheridia is the name of the male sex organs and archegonia is the name of female sex organs.
+Antherozoids are the male gametes, which are released by the antheridia.
 Antherozoids can get transferred to the archegonia which are the female sex organs, only in the presence of water.
 Once the fusion of the gametes occurs, a zygote is formed.
 This zygote produces the sporophyte, after division.